 Sam's energetic, comically-insightful act is 100 percent profanity-free and filled with observations about every-day encounters.
 He is a headline performer at comedy clubs and corporate events across the country.
 Sam also has shared stages with national-touring comedians and music recording artists - an eclectic, genre-jumping list of nationally-known performers ranging from comedians Frank Caliendo, Craig Ferguson, Kevin Nealon, David Alan Grier and Keenen Ivory Wayans to music's Rock and Roll Hall of Fame band Heart and seven-time Grammy Award winner Al Jarreau.
 The Denver Business Journal once gave Sam a favorable review for "bringing down the house with a string of well-delivered lines that were notable for their lack of profanity, scatological or sexual references."

+While "moonlighting" as a comic Sam placed third in the 2003 New Faces Contest at Denver's famed Comedy Works club.
+In 2005 he was accepted as a contestant in the Boston Comedy Festival.
 In 2009 Sam entered the Great American Comedy Festival held annually in Johnny Carson's childhood hometown of Norfolk, Nebraska.
 Sam left the festival as its most unique winner still to this date.
 He was accepted into the festival initially as an amateur, won the amateur competition and was asked to compete in the professional division after one of its entrants fell ill.
 In a field of 24 comedians with national comedy club tours and television appearances on their resumes, Sam took second place.
 It was the impetus for Sam to take on a professional career in stand-up comedy.

 Sam has been described by many in the entertainment field as a Renaissance Man.
-In addition to performing comedy on stage, Sam also is booked as a Keynote Speaker for his motivational "Laughter Is Good Business" presentation, where he brings comedy and business to an intersection by 'Spelling Success With The Letter P.' Sam also has served as Master of Ceremonies for numerous high-profile events, and has appeared in several TV commercial ads seen nationally.
+In addition to performing comedy on stage, he also is booked as a Keynote Speaker for his motivational "Laughter Is Good Business" presentation, where he brings comedy and business to an intersection by 'Spelling Success With The Letter P.' Sam also has served as Master of Ceremonies for numerous high-profile events, and has appeared in several TV commercial ads seen nationally.
 He's an author, too - with a book titled, 'If You Don't Believe Me: Lessons Learned from Listening To The Greats.'
 In the book, which was released April, 2013, Pro Football Hall of Fame quarterback John Elway offered the following tribute: "My friendship with Sam Adams goes back more than 20 years.
 During that time, we've had countless conversations and shared many laughs.
 Through the ups and downs of an NFL career, I developed great trust, respect and appreciation for him.
 Blending an uncanny ability to mix humor with keen insight and knowledge, Sam is a one-of-a-kind storyteller."

 Book Sam today, and find out why his clients have been beyond satisfied with his performances!